There Was a Coyote Who Swallowed a Flea

 A. Students will listen to There Was A Coyote Who Swallowed A Flea.

-B. Students will participate in a whole group activity to sequence the events of the story.
+B. Students will participate in a whole group activity to sequence the

 C. Students will predict what the coyote might eat next.